HDwayne/eBPF-Docs/docs/installation/linux.md

 ## Problem with the location of shared library

-If you try to execute this code, you will see this issue :
+If you try to execute your code, you will see this issue :
 ```
 sudo ./simple
 ./simple: error while loading shared libraries: libbpf.so.1: cannot open shared object file: No such file or directory